Expert roundtable: How to begin customer journey mapping and optimization the right way

 “It helps to consider including different types of touchpoints that may make for a less direct path to conversion but are still relevant to ultimate decision making.”

-Whether your goal is lead generation, account sign-up, or content engagement, journey design should reduce friction and keep users moving.
+Whether your goal is lead generation, account sign-ups, or content engagement, journey design should reduce friction and keep users moving forward.
 For example, calls to action must be clear, measurable, and strategically placed across relevant content.
 Customer journey mapping can help you understand their most effective placement across your site.
-This is just one of many ways mapping can help you meet your lead generation targets— by aligning content and UX decisions with real user behavior data to guide visitors toward conversion more effectively.

 Expect and embrace evolution